Other Name: Yervoy®

 Food and Drug Interactions

-- There are no known interactions of ipilimumab with food or other medications.
+- There are no known interactions of ipilimumab with food.

 When to Call the Doctor